FranckyC/franckcornu.github.io/content/english/post/copilot-studio-and-metata.md

 #### Tricking the Copilot semantic index

-Because we had no control over the semantic index and how embeddings are done, I tried multiple solutions to "trick" the semantic index and make the metadata information available to generate the answers.
+Because I had no control over the semantic index and how embeddings are done, I tried multiple solutions to "trick" the semantic index and make the metadata information available to generate the answers.
 I tested few strategies:

 1. **Metadata as text (original page)**